|March Break Drill Team Camp! ||March 26, 2018|

 COMPETITIVE RIDER PROGRAM

 Storybook Stables attends an average of 10 horse shows per year - from local training shows to Regional Gold and National 'A' competitions.
 For riders who aspire to compete, Storybook offers the Competitive Rider Program.
-Riders must take two lessons/week and must own or lease a horse/pony.
+Riders take two lessons/week and must own or lease a horse/pony.
 The higher the level of competition, the higher the level of commitment to training/practice.

 RIDING SCHOOL: Prices in effect Sept.
 1, 2017